pramnora/javascript/programs/web-apps/001/README.md

 - js -> [js01.js]

 ...inside, of the 'css' directory folder there is one file, called: [css01.css]
-...inside of the 'js' directory folder there is one file, called: [js01.js]
 ...inside of the 'images' directory folder there are 3 further sub-directory folders, called: 'drawings/digital/mspaint'...
 ...inside of the mspaint directory folder there are 2 image files, called: [1.png]/[2.png]
+...inside of the 'js' directory folder there is one file, called: [js01.js]

 -----

+Each HTML web page...inside of the [body - /body] tags section...contains 4 x sub sections to each page...

+- nav - /nav
+- header - /header
+- main - /main
+- footer - /footer